vivyancastro/magic-ball-vivyan/README.md

 # Magic 8 Ball

 ## Goal
-Play around with Stateful and Stateles Widgets
+Play around with Stateful and Stateless Widgets

 ## The App
 It's an app that will help you to solve the trickiest questions in life.